Mental health in Australia: Healthdirect

 Healthdirect serves as a portal providing information about Australia's health services and general information about illnesses.
 Under the Mental Health disorders sub-category, Healthdirect links to a range of other Australian organisations designed to cover a wide range of patient needs.

 National Mental Health Commission

 National Mental Health Commission is an organisation that reports on the current status of Australia's mental health support system.
 The National Mental Health Commission's mission statement "is to give mental health and suicide prevention national attention, to influence reform and to help people live contributing lives by reporting, advising and collaborating."

 OzHelp Foundation

 OzHelp Foundation is a non-profit organisation aimed at industry and workplaces, focused on preventing mental illness and improving mental wellbeing of employees.
 The mission of the OzHelp Foundation is: "OzHelp continue to strive towards improving the mental health and wellbeing of people in the workforce and the wider community."

+ReachOut Australia

+ReachOut Australia is the country's leading online mental health service for young people, providing early intervention resources, peer support forums, and practical fact sheets co-designed with young Australians.
+Established in 1998 as an initiative of the Inspire Foundation, ReachOut was the world's first online mental health service for young people, and has since supported millions of Australians navigating mental health challenges.

+ReachOut receives Australian Government funding as a recognised digital mental health service.
+In the 2021–22 Federal Budget, the Australian Government committed $13.1 million to ReachOut's core youth service, which had supported more than 3.6 million Australians in the preceding year.
+ReachOut has also submitted evidence to the Productivity Commission's Inquiry into the Social and Economic Benefits of Improving Mental Health, providing independently peer-reviewed data on its impact on youth depression, anxiety and suicide risk.
+Further submissions have been made to the Parliament of Australia on youth mental health and online safety, including data showing 570 duty-of-care interventions conducted in a single year.

+A 2020 peer-reviewed longitudinal study published in JMIR Mental Health, involving 1,982 ReachOut users tracked over 12 weeks, found statistically significant reductions in symptoms of depression, anxiety and stress, as well as a reduction in the proportion of participants at high risk of suicide.